ethereum-alarm-clock/ethereum-alarm-clock/docs/overview.rst

 Execution of scheduled calls
 ----------------------------

-Scheduled function calls can ultimately be executed by anyone who wishes to initiate the transaction.
+Scheduled function calls can be executed by anyone who wishes to initiate the transaction.
 This will likely be an automated process that monitors for upcoming scheduled calls and executes them at the appropriate block.

-Usage Fees
+Cost
-^^^^^^^^^^
+^^^^

 In addition to the gas costs, schedulers are also encouraged to pay the call executor as well as the creator of the service for their effort.
-This value can be specified by the scheduler, meaning that you may choose to offer any amount (including zero).
+This value can be specified by the scheduler, meaning that you may choose to offer any amount for the execution of your function..

 The scheduling function uses the following defaults if specific values are not provided.